timescale/pgspot/REFERENCE.md

 b) fully schema-qualifying the function.

-An attacker could create a custom `my_function` function and redirect execution to their operator by either making their function has better-matching types or by modifying the search_path so that an attacker-controlled schema is searched first.
+An attacker could create a custom `my_function` function and redirect execution to their function by either making their function have better-matching types or by modifying the search_path so that an attacker-controlled schema is searched first.

-Either a) explicitly set the search path (TODO: here be dragons).
+Either a) explicitly set the search path.

 ```
 SET search_path = pg_catalog;